Graven (video game): Plot

 Players assume the role of a faithful priest of the Orthogonal order, exiled for a crime of retaliation against the order for sacrificing his adoptive daughter.
 The game begins with the priest adrift in a swamp, ferried by a stranger to solid ground.
 He bestows vague instructions, along with a mysterious staff and book.
 The priest embarks to hunt down the foul heretical sects responsible for conjuring plagues and twisting the natural order of the seasons.

 Release

 Graven was announced by 3D Realms and Slipgate Ironworks at the Realms Deep 2020 event on September 6.
 The announcement included a 30-minute gameplay reveal.
 The game was released on Windows via early access on May 26, 2021.
 The game was released in full for Windows on January 23, 2024, with versions for PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S was released the same year on June 25.

 Reception

 Graven received "mixed or average" reviews for the PC version, according to review aggregator website Metacritic.
-PC Gamer described as a spiritual successor to Hexen II.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by only 21% of critics.
+PC Gamer described the game as a spiritual successor to Hexen II.